 - Project Budget

 - The project expense items, requested from the Blue & You Foundation and other sources.

-(Please note that grants will not be made to proposals that are principally for construction
+(Please note that grants will not be made to proposals that are principally for

-please omit "indirect costs" from your requests and budget.)
+applying, please omit "indirect costs" from your requests and budget.)

 - Budget narrative explaining the project expense items requested (Limit of 500 words)

 - 501(c)(3) tax exemption letter from IRS

 - Most recent independent audit

 - Current annual operating budget for applying organization